PsyJuanFranchini/Digitas/README.md

-# Digitas
+# Saphora
-Coding for both accounts
+Coding for the account of Saphora